ibm-cloud-architecture/cloudpak-for-applications/README.md

-This is the traditional WebSphere application modernize for Microprofile and JPA 2.2
+This is the traditional WebSphere application modernized for Quarkus